SA18225188/KafkaStreamLog/README.md

 # KafkaStreamLog
-use kafka Stream, Search key logs in real time.
+Using kafka Stream, searching key logs in real time.